maxkudla/paypal-node-sdk-v2/README.md

 ## Debugging
-   * As of version 1.6.2, full request/response are logged for non production environments with PAYPAL_DEBUG set
+   * Full request/response are logged for non production environments with PAYPAL_DEBUG set

      You can set the environment variable on the command line by running `PAYPAL_DEBUG=1 node <path of script>` or by executing `export PAYPAL_DEBUG=1` and then running your Node.js script.
 Please see your command terminal/shell's manual pages for specific information.